frohro/6302view/README.md

 2. Copy the `6302view/` folder that contains the C/C++ library to your [Arduino libraries folder](https://www.arduino.cc/en/guide/libraries).
    * On Windows and Mac, the folder is usually named `libraries/` and is located in `Arduino/` in your Documents folder.
-   * On Linux, the folder is usually named `Sketchbook/` and located in `/home/`.
+   * On Linux, the folder is sometimes named `Sketchbook/` and located in your home folder.

 3. Install the Python dependencies `websockets` and `pyserial` using `pip`.

-To run the local server, run `local_server.py`, located in `gui/`, with a Python version of at least 3.5.
+To run the local server, run `local_server.py`, located in `gui/`, with a Python version of at least 3.7.
 Finally, open `gui.html` in your favorite web browser.

 ## Dependencies